God Bless the Child (Shania Twain song)

 "God Bless the Child" is a song co-written and recorded by Canadian country music artist Shania Twain.
-It was released in October 1996 as the eighth and final single from her second studio album The Woman in Me (1995).
-The song was written by Twain and an extended version co-written by Mutt Lange.
-The song became Twain's first single off The Woman in Me to not hit the top 40 at country radio.
-The original album version is more a poem than a song, done completely a cappella.
-For radio airplay, the song had to be expanded lyrically and musically.
+It was released on October 26, 1996 as the eighth and final single from her sophomore studio album The Woman in Me (1995).
+The album version was solely written by Twain and the single version was co-written by Mutt Lange.
+The album version is more a poem than a song, completely done a cappella.
+A country version and an alternate version without the banjo were later released for airplay.
+"God Bless the Child" is one of Twain's few songs to have a major gospel music influence.

+"God Bless the Child" was the least successful single from The Woman in Me, failing to crack the top 40 at US country radio and only peaking at number 7 at Canada country radio.
 It was included on Twain's Come on Over Tour usually accompanied by a local choir, and on Australian and Asian tour editions of the Come On Over album.
 All singles sales from the United States were donated to Second Harvest/Kids Cafe, and from Canada to Breakfast for Learning.
-Twain performed the song at the 1996 Country Music Association Awards.
+Twain performed the song live at the 1996 Country Music Association Awards.